PranavVaish/Training-and-Placement-Management-System/README.md

-# Placement Management System API
+# Stride - The Placement Management System API

 This project is a FastAPI-based backend for managing placements, jobs, companies, and students.